gportela85/DateTimeField/README.md

 Known Bugs:

-- Does not work with ExtJS 4.2.3 (Datepicker closes by itself when expanded).
+- Min Value and Max Value does not prevent incorrect time selection

 ---